milanzmitrovic/Python_Tutorial_2022/README.md

   - What is our business idea whose translation into code requires use of this programming concept?
 12. History!!!
   - What did people use before this concept/element was invented?

+### Learning Tips
-13. What is 'zero point'?
+1. What is 'zero point'?
   - 'Zero piont' is programming concept that will not be explained.
   - It can't be explained easily.
   - It is something from which we start.
 We take it as granted.
   - We use it to explain other programming concepts and elements.
   - Analogy from mathematics is 'point'.
 There is no explanation of it.
 We just use it to explain more advanced elements (lines, planes, hyperplanes...)
   - Examples: integers, floats, letters, boolean values...
 We take it as granted, we already know what it is!

-14. You will spend most of your (work)day on DEBUGGING i.e. figuring out why something does not work properly.
+2. You will spend most of your (work)day on DEBUGGING i.e. figuring out why something does not work properly.
   - Time that you spend on DEBUGGING will be even more than time used for modelling and conceptual thinking!
   - So, be patient and get used to errors.
 Remember, error that is caught is better than hidden error.
   - Also, integrating elements and making them work together is crucial part of DEBUGGING.
 Most of the time, it is 'try and error' type of work.